 The tour gave us access at sunrise, sunset, and the interiors of the building at mid-day.

 The Morgue was one of my favorite buildings.
 I like the pastel colors on the coffins.
-This shot absolutely requires an extreme wide angle lens.
+This shot requires an extreme wide angle lens.
 It was not possible to stand back.
 My back was to the wall.

 The morgue is so narrow that only one person was allowed in the building at a time.
 We were given two minutes.